mumubebe/River-solver/README.md

 # River solver
 River solver for Texas No Limit Holdem with GUI for optimal strategies on river scenarios.
 <br>
-Build custom game tree for 2 player and insert hand range for each player.
-First time you run the program will generate some hand rank-files for you, which will take about 1 minute.
+Build a custom game tree for 2 player and insert hand range for each player.
 <br>

 <b>Select hand ranges for both players</b>: